top of page

 Mohammad Wais Taherian

 Long captivated by the possibilities of technology and innovation, Wais has demonstrated expertise in web design, branding, and digital solutions.
 His success has allowed him to establish his own company – a company dedicated to helping businesses as well as nonprofits unlock their full potential through tailored services.
 Over the years, his desire to give back has led him to volunteer his assistance to many philanthropic undertakings and to offer workshops in Afghanistan that raise awareness about mind sciences and mindfulness.
 He has been an integral part of the RAWAN since its inception, serving as its primary technology advisor and manager.
-His dedication to community service extends to the RAFA organization, where he has played a vital role in fundraising efforts.

 bottom of page